A New/Old Story

 The outer work is important in this story, as is the inner work.
 It's about digging into the soil as well as our own souls – about healing as much as (re)learning.
 Drawing on Prosocial research, two important personal capacities we need to develop in the face of change and uncertainty in the world are the regulation of emotions and psychological flexibility.
 These capacities will make the unprecedented collaboration we need for Earth regeneration more possible.

-We need to be cautious about how dearly we clutch our story of place so that we don't perpetuate a reductionistic, polarized worldview (wrong story).
+We do need to be cautious about how dearly we clutch our story of place so that we don't perpetuate a reductionistic, polarized worldview (wrong story).
 We need to understand our bioregion fully in ecological terms, with an ecological worldview.
-As Joe Brewer often says, no bioregion is an island – not even the islands.
-What we need to take into our very being is that everything is connected to everything else, and what we do to one part of life we do to ourselves.
-To remain a viable long-term vision, the story of Bioregional Earth must see the local as inextricably embedded in the planetary.
+We need to take into our very being that everything is connected to everything else, and what we do to one part of life we do to ourselves.
+To remain a viable long-term vision, the story of Bioregional Earth must see the personal and local as inextricably embedded in the planetary.

 We Are Stories